 For more information on reliability, see our report: Clean & Reliable Power: Roadmap to a Renewable Future.

-Since December 2017, there have more than 100 breakdowns at fossil fuel power stations in Australia.
+Since December 2017, there have been more than 100 breakdowns at fossil fuel power stations in Australia.
 The situation is made worse in heatwave conditions.
 On multiple occasions in February 2017 across Queensland, New South Wales and South Australia aging coal and gas power plants operated below capacity or were withdrawn entirely due to technical faults caused by the heat.
 This is not ideal in a ‘sunburnt country’.

 There is no such thing as clean coal.
 On greenhouse gas pollution, brown coal is worse than black coal.